iffy/electron-updater-example/README.md

 6. Download and install the app from <https://github.com/iffy/electron-updater-example/releases>.

-7. Update the version in `package.json`
+7. Update the version in `package.json`, commit and push to GitHub.

 8. Do steps 4 and 5 again.